 Throughout the academic year we also organize STARS – WPI Student Training and Readiness Sessions, which offers graduate students the opportunity to learn about a variety of career and professional development topics each month.
 Beyond the various workshop series, we annually run the Graduate Research and Innovation Exchange (GRIE), a two-part research symposium in which graduate students competitively present posters of their research for awards, and the Three Minute Thesis (3MT) competition, in which PhD students competitively present their dissertation research to a broad audience in three minutes using a single static slide .

 In addition to these professional development programs, career development programs and services are offered to WPI graduate students through the Career Development Center (CDC), which works closely with the Office of Graduate Studies.
+CDC annually runs a fall and spring career fair, virtual career fair, various employer information sessions.
+All career fairs and employer information sessions are be able to register through Handshake.
 All of our career and professional development programs assist students with each step along the way in their training and development by providing resources both academic and nonacademic that will help chart the path through graduate school and beyond.